pxfr/greenhouse-tools-php/README.md

     "grnhse/greenhouse-tools-php": "~2.0"
 ```

+# New In 2.1
+In order to suppor Greenhouse's new Inclusion URLs, we dropped a requirement that and $id be included for some URLs.
+Previously, a URL like `getActivityFeedForUser()` would throw a Greenhouse Exception with a message that $id was required.
+Now, that method will just translate to `user/activity_feed` and return a 404 Not Found response.
+We did this in order to support Greenhouse's new Inclusion URLs.
+In the previous version `getQuestionsSetsForDemographics()`, [(found here)](https://developers.greenhouse.io/harvest.html#get-list-demographic-question-sets) would have thrown an "id required" exception instead of correctly routing to `demographics/question_sets`.

+Additionally, in order to support the formatting of Inclusion URLs, you may now include a `second_id` by itself.
+This allows us to propery construct, for example, the URL to a [specific question set](https://developers.greenhouse.io/harvest.html#get-retrieve-demographic-question-set).
+This would be in the format `getQuestionSetsForDemographics(['end_id' => 11234]);` and would route to the URL `demographics/question_sets/11234`.

+# New in 2.0
+Support for PHP 5.6, 7.0, 7.1, and 7.2 were dropped in order to support the latest version of Guzzle.

 # Greenhouse Service
 The Greenhouse Service is a parent service that returns the other Greenhouse Services.
 By using this service, you have access to all the other services.
 The Greenhouse service takes an array that optionally includes your job board URL Token [(found here in Greenhouse)](https://app.greenhouse.io/configure/dev_center/config/) and your Job Board API Credentials [(found here in Greenhouse)](https://app.greenhouse.io/configure/dev_center/credentials).
 Create a Greenhouse Service object like this: